-Include weight normalization in combination with sufficient exercise, such as jogging, swimming or cycling, and a healthy, fat-modified diet.
+Include weight normalization in combination with sufficient exercises, such as jogging, swimming or cycling, and a healthy, fat-modified diet.
 Smoking cessation is also important, as well as avoiding stress.

-Is aimed at treating hypertension, diabetes mellitus, hypertriglyceridemia and dyslipoproteinaemias.
+Is aimed at treating hypertension, diabetes mellitus, hypertriglyceridemia, and dyslipoproteinemias.
 Thromboembolism prophylaxis is also indicated.

 Acute vascular occlusions can also cause complications.
-Mesenteric infarct, renal or splenic infarction as well as a transient ischemic attack (TIA) and stroke are among the acute complications.
-Aneurysms at various vessel segments, such as an infrarenal or thoracic aortic aneurysm or thoracic aortic dissection as well as an iliac or popliteal aneurysma are consequences of atherosclerosis.
+Mesenteric infarct, renal or splenic infarction, as well as a transient ischemic attack (TIA) and stroke, are among the acute complications.
+Aneurysms at various vessel segments, such as an infrarenal or thoracic aortic aneurysm or thoracic aortic dissection as well as an iliac or popliteal aneurysms are consequences of atherosclerosis.